 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

 (Note: The statute of limitations does not apply to a car insurance claim.
 Any insurance company, whether your own or the other driver's, is going to require you to make a claim—or at least give the insurer notice of an incident that could trigger a claim—"promptly" or "within a reasonable time" after the accident.
 That usually means a matter of days, or a few weeks at most.)

 In Tennessee, there are a few different lawsuit filing rules that could come into play after a vehicle accident.

-First, for car accident injuries, anyone hurt in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- must file a lawsuit against the person who allegedly caused the accident within one year, according to Tennessee Code section 28-3-104.
+First, for car accident injuries, anyone hurt in the crash—whether a driver, passenger, motorcycle rider, bicyclist, electric scooter rider, or pedestrian—must file a lawsuit against the person who allegedly caused the accident within one year, according to Tennessee Code section 28-3-104.

 Second, if the car accident caused someone's death, and their family or a representative wants to bring a wrongful death claim, that case is subject to the same one-year filing deadline.
 The only difference is that for these cases, the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.